-Currently, only RDS for SQL Server 2017 Enterprise Edition supports the Cluster Edition (AlwaysOn Edition), which is based on the native AlwaysOn technology of SQL Server.
+Currently, only RDS SQL Server 2017 Enterprise Edition supports the Cluster Edition (AlwaysOn Edition), which is based on the native AlwaysOn technology of SQL Server.
 The Cluster Edition separates computing from storage, and supports read/write splitting.
 By default, each read-only instance in the cluster also provides an independent intranet connection string.

 - Horizontally scalable read capability